Aeshtech/DigiVGI/README.md

 # DigiVGI
-DigiVGI  is a Student Attendance Management System which changed the tradition way of making attendance.
+ DigiVGI which can be expanded as "Digital Vishveshwarya Group of Institutions", is Student Attendance Management System (SAMS).
+It was developed in order to digitalize the tradition way of taking students attendance based on the subject.
 This is a web based application which uses MySQL database and Server side PHP.
 It provides great functionalities to both college Faculty and Students.